Perfecting Team Member Roles and Responsibilities

 Networker Role and Responsibilities

 The networker is a people person with many various connections.
 They are great at building and maintaining relationships not only within the team but also externally to the team.
 Their vast network is used to help the team get the aid or resources needed to get the job done.
-These people can be very useful in projects that need a lot of many agencies or departments to make it happen.
+These people can be very useful in projects that need a lot of agencies or departments to make it happen.

 Workhorse Role and Responsibilities:

-The workhorse is the person that just wants to work.
+The workhorse is the person who just wants to work.
 Normally, workhorses just want to be told what to do and how to do it.
 If given a good direction, workhorses advance projects very well.
 They normally don’t have much to contribute to the planning part of a project.
 Use workhorses in the production part of a project to best use their skills.

 How to Use Team Member Roles When Making a Team!